aafiqah/v2/content/featured/Class Attendance Using Face Recognition System/index.md

 Class attendance is a system that helps institutions manage student attendance leads to taking students’ attendance using face recognition techniques.
 Successfully designed and executed a class attendance system as a solo project in 4 months for a Diploma final year project (fyp).

+In this project, we have three users responsible for the system.
+The staff and teacher who takes the attendance and admin who is responsible for managing students’ faces in the face’s database.
+Admin opens a camera to capture, collect and save images to database or a folder.
+After the collection and saving the process done, the training set manager start to extract faces from the image by face detection.

 Objective :

 1. To develop a student attendance system for class using face recognition techniques.